 In this article we will describe what the TIC structure is, how it works, and why it can be beneficial for individual investors.
 By the end, readers will have the information necessary to determine if this type of fractional real estate ownership model is a good fit for their individual investment objectives.

 At First National Realty Partners, we occasionally utilize the TIC structure in our commercial real estate deals, particularly in transactions that involve a 1031 Exchange.
 To learn more about our current investment opportunities, click here.

-“Tenants in Common” is a specialized type of commercial real estate ownership structure that allows multiple owners of the same property.
+“Tenancy in common” is a specialized type of commercial real estate ownership structure that allows multiple owners of the same property.
 The exact number of owners allowed can vary by state, but they usually can’t exceed 35.
 No matter the number of owners, the total ownership percentage cannot exceed 100%.
 For example, a TIC could have four owners of 25% each or 35 owners of 2.857% each.

-Pros of the Tenancy in Common Structure
+Pros of the TIC Structure

 For individual real estate investors, the TIC ownership structure comes with a few notable benefits.
 They include, but aren’t limited to:

 - It can be used for both residential and commercial properties.